MIDAV0/ethernaut-challenges/README.md

 Our target slot is 6 (5) it stores data[2].
 It store bytes32 `0xb22f7b012794b7d09bfc5c7d048c9ab84458489122521730f71eb9ffd7d992a1` which we should cast to bytes16 and get first half of this variable `0xb22f7b012794b7d09bfc5c7d048c9ab8`.
 This is the key we need to call `unlock` function and win the game.

+## Level 13 - GatekeeperOne

+In this level we have to pass 3 modifiers to complete the level.
+1. gateOne - here we simply need to call the function from another contract so that `msg.sender` and `tx.origin` are different.
+2. gateTwo - here we should adjust gas dedicated to the function so that it is multiple of 8191.
+We can do this by calling the function from another contract and specifying gas limit in the transaction.
+We also need to take into consideration the gas used by the transaction itself and the gas used by the first modifier.
+3. gateThree - here we can reverse engineer the methods by first figuring out the uint16(uint160()) equivalent of `tx.origin` and thus finding the necessary `gateKey`.

 ## Level 21 - Shop

 The contract can be exploited the same way as the `Elevator` level.
 We call the same function twice, but first time it should return value >= 100 and second time < 100.
 Because function has `view` modifier we cannot change state of the contract to keep track of number of calls to this function.
 Luckily we can use the state variable `isSold` in `Shop` contract to keep track of the number of calls as it changes from `false` to `true` between first and second call of the `price` function.
 When `isSold` is `false` we return `100` and when it's `true` we return `0`.
 This will allow us to call `buy` function and win the game.